 At least 23 people in Illinois are part of a multistate turkey Salmonella outbreak linked to raw turkey products.
 Forty-one states have reported 279 illnesses and 107 hospitalizations.
 One person in California has died.

 During interviews with health officials, most of the people sickened reported eating turkey they had purchased raw and prepared at home before they became ill.
 But some did not.
-Four people who are part case-patients in this outbreak live in homes where pets consume raw turkey pet food.
+Four people who are part of the case-patients in this outbreak live in homes where pets consume raw turkey pet food.

 What is Salmonella?